 They’re precise in their tracks yet manage to communicate the flow and fluidity of the sequence with ease.

-By losing the noise and wires, and making further improvements in the sound department, the Bose QuietComfort 35s have taken the legacy range to new heights, and for that have become Bose’s best portable headphone package to date.
+By losing the noise and wires, and making further improvements in the sound department, the Bose QuietComfort 35s have taken the legacy range to new heights.